crosscompute/crosscompute-docs/docs/automation-framework/configuration.md

   - path: { path to your dataset }
     reference:
       path: { path to reference dataset if expected path does not exist }
-setups:
-  - folder: { folder where your setup should run }
-    dependencies:
-      - package: { package on PyPI }
-    command: { command to use to setup your script, relative to the setup folder }
 scripts:
   - path: { path to your script, relative to the script folder }
     command: { command to run your script, if path is not specified }